fstudio/clangbuilder/ReadMe.md

 vswhere             2.4.1               Locate Visual Studio 2017 and newer installations. wget                1.19.4              A command-line utility for retrieving files using HTTP, HTTPS and FTP protocols.
 ```

-## Add Portable Utilities

-You can port some tools to clangbuilder, see `ports`
-and then double-click `script/DevAll.bat` to the software you need as part of the Clangbuilder is added to the environment

 ## Add Extranl Libs